 Streets of Toronto Streets of Toronto.

-Have a quick peek inside the RioCan Hall at John St (easily found by the Rubik’s Cube on the facade), you will find Enterprise and a Bird of Prey hanging from the ceiling.
+Have a quick peek inside the RioCan Hall at John St (easily found by the Rubik’s Cube on the facade), you will find models of Enterprise and Bird of Prey hanging from the ceiling.

 Stroll down the once-alternative Queen St and grab a bite at Queen Mothers cafe (208 Queen St W).
 They have a nice garden patio on the backside.